lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 - Emberlight still remains and is home for outcasts of the Great Colony: `Emberlight founded by Gremlin outcasts from Great Colony.
 Gremlins of Emberlight not obey the Iron Law, so flee or die.
 We start over with Emberlight.
 New colony home to few of us: most ex-schemers, some merchants, some fighters, all traitors in the eyes of Great Colony Gremlins` ([Pakrat](https://wiki.spiralknights.com/Pakrat#Dialogue)).
 - Cradle's defenses are not potentially controlled by gremlins directly, as implied by the quote: `Once, the gremlins were in charge of maintaining Cradle's defenses.
 But they had their own plans` ([Dreams and Nightmares - Refuge - Parma's Scout](https://wiki.spiralknights.com/Refuge)), but as Skylark was shot down, we will return to the nature of those defenses in the [analysis of gremlins](#gremlin-empire).

 Now, as for the **identity of the ship, we propose it belongs to Isorans**.
-Then it can be attributed to either Morai or Isorans, and we suggest, it being Morai, mainly due to the assumption that Spiral Order would have known of its interstellar vessel disappearing or at least be capable of identifying it though prominence of the Spiral Order insignia of a Spiral Warden, which the vessel lacks.
+Then it can be attributed to either Morai or Isorans within an aforementioned thought framework of Morai being an Isoran colony.

+We could develop this thoughfurther and propose that the vessel belongs to Morai, mainly due to the assumption that Spiral Order would have known of its interstellar vessel disappearing or at least be capable of identifying it though prominence of the _Spiral Order insignia of a Spiral Warden_, which the vessel lacks.
 Spiral Order emblem is not present across Iron Hulk including its bridge.
-On the other hand, there are cases of Raiders and kingdom of Almire _not recognized as bearing or invoking any similarity to Isorans_ from their perspective, which would leave a possibility of the vessel belonging to Isorans.
+On the other hand, there are cases of Raiders and kingdom of Almire _not recognized as bearing or invoking any similarity to Isorans_ from their perspective.

 Yet, in both cases _such scenario_ **introduces a concept of Isoran civilization reaching Cradle in the past -- before Skylark**.